kpma1120/UserManual/UserManual.md

 There are 2 buttons provided on this page:

-1. MAIN MENU: Go back to the main menu.
+1. `MAIN MENU`: Go back to the main menu.
-2. RETURN TO JOB COMPARE: Go back to the previous page of `Compare Job Offers`, where you can re-select two new jobs to trigger another comparison.
+2. `RETURN TO JOB COMPARE`: Go back to the previous page of `Compare Job Offers`, where you can re-select two new jobs to trigger another comparison.